 Non-green pigments are present in the leaf as well.
 Referred to as accessory pigments (e.g. carotenoids), these pigments help absorb light energy, and then they pass it to the primary pigment (chlorophyll).
 Apart from chloroplasts, non-green pigments are also present in other types of plastids, specifically, chromoplasts.
 Their effect on the color, however, is masked by the chlorophyll pigments, which occur in greater numbers.
 The color effect of the carotenoids becomes apparent when the leaf enters senescence.
 That is when the leaf ages and the chlorophyll pigments and chloroplasts are degraded in the process.

-Such leaves usually consist of a blade, or lamina, supported upon a leafstalk or petiole, which, continued through the blade as the midrib, gives off woody ribs and veins that support the cellular texture.
+The leaves usually consist of a blade, or lamina, supported upon a leafstalk or petiole, which, continued through the blade as the midrib.
 The petiole has usually some sort of an appendage on each side of its base, which is called the stipule.
-The green parenchyma of the leaf is covered with a thin epiderm pierced with closable microscopic openings, known as stomata.
+The green parenchyma of the leaf is covered with a thin epidermis, with closable microscopic openings, known as stomata (singular: stoma).

 Leaves typically grow laterally; they are wide and thin, with a flat surface.
 These features are an adaptation for their main function, which is to collect as much light energy from the sun as possible.
 However, many plant groups have acquired different leaf modifications to make them survive or suited to thrive in certain habitats.
 For instance, the leaves of the cacti have been reduced to spines to protect themselves against too much herbivory and for preserving water.
 Because of their distinct leaf structure, cacti are able to thrive in a dry habitat.
 Conifers that thrive in cold habitats have needle-like leaves to protect themselves against extreme weather, like snowy weather.

 Read more about Leaf Structure and Modified Leaves here: Leaves – Biology Tutorials.